staffle-zz/CP_Staffle/Testing/Readme.md

 The python script will stop after running 1000 random test cases correctly or if it find a test case where there is different output for a and a_good.(It will print the case too :)
+If you find a bug , DM me or create an issue on github.